havr-p/bachelor-thesis/README.md

 ## Angular client setup

 You need to have npm and node installed on your system.
 To run the frontend locally, execute the following 3 commands:
-1. From project root go to directory that contains frontend files
+1. From project root go to directory that contains frontend files:
 ```bash
 cd frontend/traceability_tutor
 ```
-2. Install all needed dependencies
+2. Install all needed dependencies:
 ```bash
 npm install
 ```